 Currently, BVES calculates Wildfire risk and PSPS risk as an output of its Risk Register Model as described in Section 6.2.2.
 BVES obtains Ignition Risk as a calculated output of Technosylva's WFA-E model.
 BVES has not directly calculated Overall Utility Risk but has qualitatively evaluated such risk based on its calculated Ignition Risk, PSPS Risk, and Wildfire Risk.
 BVES recognizes that not calculating PSPS risk quantitatively is a gap in BVES's risk process.
-BVES is working with Technosylva to develop a Fire Potential Index (FPI) so that PSPS risk is calculated.
+BVES is working with Technosylva to develop a received the Fire Potential Index (FPI) model and is so that currently evaluating PSPS risk on a daily basis is calculated.
 BVES will then work on calculating Overall Utility Risk based on Ignition and PSPS risk.